civilcode/acme-ex/guides/app/heroku.md

 This application is setup to remotely observe the application on a Heroku Dyno:

 1. make -f deploy/staging/Makefile heroku.port.forward
-2. make -f deploy/staging/Makefile ERLANG_COOKIE="{cookie-in-mix-file}"
+2. make -f deploy/staging/Makefile heroku.observe

 References: